Updated 30th January 2020

 It wasn’t all that long ago that students were expected to make do with less of everything as a trade-off for a life devoted almost entirely to study.
-But times change, and technology changes even faster.
-Now, no matter what you’re studying, you need to be able to keep in touch with your fellow students and the wider world without stressing about paying a fortune to do so.
+But times have changed now for students, and technology changes even faster.
+Now, no matter what you’re studying, you need to be able to keep in touch with a mobile plan with your fellow students and friends stressing about paying a fortune to do so.

 The age of the cheap mobile phone — and cheap mobile plans — has completely changed student life very much for the better.
 In times not that long ago (but which may as well be in the dark ages when viewed from today), keeping in touch with your family, friends and organisations depended on you having access to a phone — any phone.
 Living in a share house or a dorm you might have had limits on how much you can use the phone or had no phone at all (in which case, the local payphone was your friend!).

 Mobile Guide for Students

 Mobile phones solved the problem — but they were not only prohibitively expensive to use as an everyday phone, they were also quite hard to get a plan for in the first place.
 It was a mess of credit checks, high call charges and long, long contracts.
 Thankfully, the world’s moved on from those dark days, and now as a student you’ve got a wealth of choices when it comes to finding yourself a mobile plan that does what you need and doesn’t break the bank.